fedora-riscv/releng/docs/source/contributing.rst

 The following is an useful shell function to place in your ``~/.bashrc`` to help automate certain aspects of the developer workflow.
-It will allow you to merge in the upstream master or devel branch into your forked repository for easily keeping in line with the upstream repository.
+It will allow you to merge in the upstream main or devel branch into your forked repository for easily keeping in line with the upstream repository.

 The following is the bash function to be added to your ``~/.bashrc`` and make